saksaikot/css-demystified/readme.md

 ## 0092.Making things more consistent in action

 here we solve the not equal column size, we added for all split that are direct child have flex-basis:100%

+## 0093.Styling things up with utility classes in action

+added bg-dark utility class, which can be apply on both section-one and section-three. even though we needed only background image not the background color, but actually we need to give the bg-color.and it shorten the code.